-- 1.13 There are 3 main options for a local authority to deliver new homes: - i) HRA delivery The land and the assets remain in the HRA.
-Any investment (capital expenditure and resulting income) is accounted for in the HRA and therefore any additional funding leads to an increase in the HRA capital financing requirement, which is capped;
+- 1.12 There are 3 main options for a local authority to deliver new homes: - i) Housing Revenue Account (HRA) delivery fund their housing stock and imposed caps on the overall levels of borrowing councils can undertake.
+The HRA is kept separate from the council's other accounts and any land and assets, such as new homes, would remain in the HRA.
+Any investment (capital expenditure and resulting income) is accounted for in the HRA and therefore any additional funding would lead to an increase in the HRA capital financing requirement.